Plauen Textile Museum Plauen Textile Museum

 Plauen Textile Museum

-"Fabrik der Fäden" permanent exhibition in the historic city of lace production in Germany
+"Fabrik der Fäden" exhibition in the city of lace production

 Client